-Since its launch, the programme has been implemented in G4S businesses across 26 countries.
-Within these markets around 5.5% of suppliers (c.560) have been categorised as potentially high-risk, including manufacturers of electronics and uniforms, providers of cleaning services and temporary labour.
+Since its launch, the programme has been implemented in G4S businesses across 22 markets, representing c.75% of G4S procurement spend.
+Within these markets around 7.5% of suppliers (c.600) have been categorised as potentially high-risk, including manufacturers of electronics and uniforms, providers of cleaning services and temporary labour.

-To date, approximately 400 EcoVadis assessments have been completed, representing over 70% of in-scope suppliers.
+To date, approximately 475 supplier assessments have been completed, representing nearly 80% of in-scope suppliers.
 We are encouraged that, as we extend the programme into more challenging, developing markets, more than half continue to achieve a satisfactory rating.

 We work with those that have not achieved a satisfactory rating, or who declined to take part in the programme, to address any shortfalls or encourage participation.
-A small number have failed to fully engage with the programme and have been excluded from our supplier database as a result.
+Several companies have failed to fully engage with the programme and have been excluded from our supplier database as a result.